ice-HoTF/DayZ_Mod_Launcher/README.md

 - Tested with the official steam package: https://wiki.debian.org/Steam

-**Modded scripts to use with Bastimeyer's DAYZ Linux CLI LAUNCHER.**
+**Modded scripts to based on Bastimeyer's DAYZ Linux CLI LAUNCHER.**

 This script will automatically identify missing mods, download them and launch DayZ with the mods.
 Just follow the instructions in the terminal window.